-During the fiscal year ended September 30, 2018, we incurred a net loss of \$5,428,041 and we had cash flows from operating activities of \$6,030,592, compared to a net loss from continuing operations of \$4,725,826 and cash flows from operating activities of \$4,147,786 for fiscal year 2017.
-The increase of cash from operations in fiscal year 2018 compared to fiscal year 2017 was largely the result of a decrease in other assets, largely from a repayment of an international performance bond, an increase in accounts payable and accrued expense and improved operating results, partially offset by two new international performance bonds in 2018 and higher accounts receivables, largely due to new customers in fiscal year 2018.
-The increase in accrued expense mentioned above is largely due to unpaid interest expense.
-See Notes 5 and 8 to the Consolidated Financial Statements.
+During the fiscal year ended September 30, 2019, we incurred a net loss of \$2,563,953 and we had cash flows from operating activities of \$5,071,650, compared to a net loss from continuing operations of \$5,428,041 and cash flows from operating activities of \$6,030,592 for fiscal year 2018.
+The decrease of cash from operations in fiscal year 2019 compared to fiscal year 2018 was largely the result of a repayment of an international performance bond in the year-ended September, 30 2018 and higher accounts receivables, largely due to new customers in fiscal year 2019, and increase in prepaid expense and other assets partially offset by higher accrued expenses and improved results from operations.